apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-localhost.md

    This command:
    1. Creates a Kubernetes cluster in the container with [K3d](https://k3d.io/v5.4.6/).
-   2. Deploys KubeBlocks in this Kubernetes cluster.
+   2. Deploys KubeBlocks in the K3d cluster.
-   3. Creates an ApeCloud MySQL Standalone by KubeBlocks.
+   3. Creates a standalone MySQL cluster.

 2. View the created cluster and when the status is `Running`, this cluster is created successfully.